folbert/fewbricks/README.md

             protected $label = 'Headline and content';

             /**
-             * This is where all the fields for the brick will be set- */ public function set_fields()
+             * This is where all the fields for the brick will be set.
+             */
+            public function set_fields()
             {